 When Moranville passed away, Riverdale creator Roberto Aguirre-Sacasa took to Twitter to commemorate the producer.
 "140 characters on Twitter is not enough to express my love and gratitude about JB Moranville," he wrote.
 "Very sad day in Riverdale."

 According to IMDB, Moranville was a director and a producer for a number of television shows.
 His career began in 1979 when he was an associate producer on the mystery competition reality show Whodunnit?
 After that, he worked as a producer on the original '80s version of Dynasty, the '90s version MacGyver (including two MacGyver TV movies), General Hospital, Drive, Crash, Cult, Crisis, Red Band Society, and the Mario Lopez show Pacific Blue.
 In 1995, he added "director" to his resume when he helmed an episode of Robin's Hoods, a TV show about a widow running her late husband's business made up of parolees.
 He also directed episodes of Pacific Blue and 18 Wheels of Justice.
 His obituary said he won Telly, Aurora, and Davey awards in 2006 for the show Goin' Back.
 It's a documentary series that he directed.

-Moranville may not have been a household name, but he was a significant member of his industry as well as of the new CW show Riverdale.
-It's sad that he didn't make it to see it go to air, but it's fitting that the fledgling show honored him by dedicating their first episode to a man who helped make it happen.
-He may be gone, but he will certainly not be forgotten by those whose lives he was apart of throughout his illustrious career.
+Moranville may not have been a household name to many, but he was a significant contributor to his industry and a key member of the Riverdale production team in Season 1.
+It's unfortunate that he didn't get a chance to see the pilot episode air for the public, but it's fitting that the fledgling show honored him by dedicating their first episode to a man who helped make it happen.
+He may be gone, but he will certainly not be forgotten by those whose lives he was a part of throughout his illustrious career.